Modeling 5-letter English words

 A more interesting context model is the letter we’re predicting plus the preceding letter.
 This context model allows us to express facts such as “h” being likely to follow a “t”, but not an “f”.

-For each context, we keep a count of how many times the bit was true or false.
+To get quantitative predictions out of our context models, for each context, we keep a count of how many times the bit was true or false.
 For example, every time an “e” is valid, we’d add to the count for “e:true” (“e” being the letter and “true” being the bit), and if it’s not valid, we add to the count for “e:false”.
 For another example, suppose “h” is preceded by “t”.
 If it’s valid, we’d add to the count for “th:true”, else we add to the count for “th:false”.

 There’s a nuance to mention: it’s inconvenient to start counting at 0 because it creates division-by-0 problems when we try to infer a probability from the counts.
 In practice, we initialize the counts to some predefined constants.
 For example, we might set all the “true” counts to 0.1 and all the “false” counts to 0.4; then the implied probability starts at 0.1/(0.1+0.4) = 20%.
 In my submission, these starting values were parameters that I optimized—I’ll explain the optimization in the next article.